renjith-digicat/helm-charts/charts/veritable-ui/README.md

 # veritable-ui

-The veritable-ui is a component of the Sequence (veritable) ledger-based system.
-The veritable-ui responsible for matching orders, and transactions as well as indexing blocks locally, it exposes API for this purpose.
-See [https://github.com/digicatapult/veritable-documentation](https://github.com/digicatapult/veritable-documentation) for details.
+The veritable-ui is an UI for Veritable that manages connections.
+Utilizing TSOA, HTMX and @kitajs/html for JSX templating.

 ## TL;DR